kanishkguptagit/React-FoodOrdering/README.md

 # Food Ordering App
-A food ordering portal application made in react
+A food ordering application made in react and firebase

 ## Functionalities
-1) list of items available in App.js
+1) list of items fetched from firebase
-2) usage of context
+2) usage of context,reducers and effects
 3) items can be added in the cart
+4) cart item stored in firebase
+5) user details form
+6) can store ordered items along with user details in the server
+7) http methods implementation

 ## How to use